SamuelWiqvist/snpla/README.md

 ## Code for: Sequential Neural Posterior and Likelihood Approximation

-This repo contains the code for the paper *Sequential Neural Posterior and Likelihood Approximation* https://arxiv.org/abs/2102.06522.
+This repo contains the code for the paper *Sequential Neural Posterior and Likelihood Approximation* arxiv-link.

-The results presented in the **first** Arxiv version of this paper where generated with the code at tag `preprint1`
+The results presented in the **secound** Arxiv version of this paper where generated with the code at tag `preprint2`

 ## Computer environment